 Dead or Hanging Branches

 A tree with numerous dead or hanging branches is a significant safety concern.
 After all, these limbs can fall unexpectedly, causing injury or damage to property.
-You will want to have brittle branches and limbs without leaves to be pruned to keep your land safe and encourage new growth.
+You will want to prune brittle branches and limbs without leaves to keep your land safe and encourage new growth.

 A Weak or Hollow Trunk